-35

-AIKENS COMMONS

-Well, this is no place for Midwestern modesty.
+35 AIKENS COMMONS Well, this is no place for Midwestern modesty.
 When Michigan Law decided to bring a little of the outdoors inside several years ago, it aimed to turn a disused courtyard into the crossroads of the Law School.
 The Commons is simply magnificent, from its dramatic, arched glass roof to its sculpted, tree-like supporting beams.
 Students and faculty stop in for a cup of coffee or a quick breakfast sammie at the Kirkland & Ellis Café-try the bagel, egg, and cheese!-while passing between the equally magnificent Reading Room (#10) and the classrooms in Hutchins Hall.
-Walk downstairs and crack a book in a space that might feel quieter but still will most likely house at least a handful of friends and classmates at any given moment.
-Or pop into the elegant, glassed-in media room to watch the college football national champions in action or your favorite reality show.
+Walk downstairs and crack a book in one of the comfy, semiprivate study cubbies-dubbed "couch-icles" by wordsmithing students-or pop into the elegant, glassedin media room to see who Jim Harbaugh's Wolverines are beating up on this week.
 Whether you're looking to bump into someone for a chat or to cram for class, we have just what you need.

-3 7 OUTLAWS
+37 OUTLAWS

 We're not talking Billy the Kid.
-Michigan Law's LGBTQ+ student group turned 43 recently and shows no signs of slowing down.
+Michigan Law's LGBTQ+ student group turned 42 recently and shows no signs of slowing down.
 Group members plan educational programs, host social events, and organize unique pro bono opportunities.
 And don't miss the annual Kevin E. Kennedy Fellowship Gala (a.k.a.
-"Gayla"), where students reconnect with alumni members and come together in support of the OUTlaws' Public Service Fellowship.
-Gayla joins Alt Prom, once described by OUTlaws organizers as "an inclusive dance party celebrating our organization, the Law School, and America," in the OUTlaws party pantheon.
+"Gayla"), where students reconnect with alumni members and come together in support of the Outlaws' Public Service Fellowship.
+Gayla joins Alt Prom, once described by Outlaws organizers as "an inclusive dance party celebrating our organization, the Law School, and America," in the Outlaws party pantheon.
 Hats off for helping to keep Michigan Law a welcoming place for everyone.

 36 WELLNESS MATTERS

 We take that seriously.
 Mental health concerns are pervasive in the legal profession, and maintaining a healthy and balanced lifestyle is important.
-We've joined the American Bar Association's Well-Being Pledge and Campaign, and we offer wellness programming throughout the academic year that ranges from panel discussions to drop-in resource fairs to social gatherings.
+We've joined the American Bar Association's Well-Being Pledge and Campaign, and we offer wellness programming (think in-person meditation and yoga as well as free access to the online resources Headspace and Ginger) throughout the academic year.
 We also have an embedded professional psychologist who offers individual counseling for a wide range of personal and interpersonal concerns as well as for problem-solving and referral to other campus organizations.

 38 GETTING HITCHED